The Best RPG Duology Ever Made Is Finally Getting the Remaster It Deserves

 Back from the grave.

 In the wake of the golden era of RPGs in the 1990s, it was inevitable that some series would simply fall by the wayside.
 Not everything could find enduring success like Final Fantasy or Shin Megami Tensei, and beloved RPG franchises simply vanished.
-One of the biggest casualties of the rush of RPGs was Lunar, a beloved franchise that flourished at first with imaginative games filled with wonderful characters, but failed to adapt as audiences moved on.
+One of the biggest casualties of the rush of RPGs was Lunar, a beloved franchise that flourished at first with imaginative games filled with wonderful characters but failed to adapt as audiences moved on.
 Now the first two Lunar games, a pair of the best RPGs ever made, are making a grand comeback in 2025 with the Lunar Remastered Collection.

 Developed by GungHo Entertainment Online, the same company behind the Grandia HD Collection, the Lunar remaster includes Lunar: Silver Star Story Complete and Lunar 2: Eternal Blue Complete.
 Both games have been given a visual overhaul, along with updated sound, faster battles, and a host of other quality-of-life improvements.
-Interestingly, though, you’ll be able to choose the classic mode for anyone that wants that true original experience.
+Interestingly, though, you’ll be able to choose the classic mode for anyone who wants that true original experience.

 Seeing these two games come back, in the middle of a second renaissance for RPGs, is fascinating.
 Lunar was something of a pioneer for Japanese RPGs, as one of the first to gain widespread popularity in North America after its release on Sega CD in 1993.
 By today’s standards, these are classic RPGs in every sense of the word — tactical turn-base combat, an expansive world to explore, a wacky cast of characters, and gorgeous animated cutscenes.
 But what really makes Lunar unique is the way it blends adventurous fantasy with a charming love story.